SforAiDl/genrl/docs/source/usage/tutorials/Deep/VPG.rst

 Background
 ==========

 The goal of Reinforcement Learning Algorithms is to maximize reward.
 This is usually achieved by having a policy :math:`\pi_{\theta}` perform optimal behavior.
 Let's denote this optimal policy by :math:`\pi_{\theta}^{*}`.
-For easy, we define the Reinforcement Learning problem as a Markov Decision Process.
+For ease, we define the Reinforcement Learning problem as a Markov Decision Process.

 Markov Decision Process
 =======================